Bicycle & Trail Advocacy Day

-Join us at the State Capitol on Tuesday, May 13 for a unique opportunity for cyclists of all abilities – casual riders and die-hards alike – to converge on the State Capitol and speak with one voice to help make Michigan bicycling better.
+Each year, we gather at the State Capitol for a unique opportunity for cyclists of all abilities – casual riders and die-hards alike – to speak with one voice to help make Michigan bicycling better.
 The most powerful way to reach your representative and senator is to meet with them in person, as a resident of their district, and share what matters most to you.

-The League of Michigan Bicyclists’ Annual Advocacy Day is a chance for bicyclists across Michigan to come together and meet with their state senators and representatives.
-We schedule meetings with each attendee’s representatives, provide you with a sheet of talking points based on our legislative agenda for 2025, and give you time to tell your representation in Lansing why they should passionately support safer and better bicycling initiatives in Michigan!
+The League of Michigan Bicyclists’ annual Advocacy Day is a full-day event and chance for bicyclists across Michigan to come together and meet with their state senators and representatives.
+We schedule meetings with each attendee’s representatives, provide you with a sheet of talking points based on our legislative agenda, and give you time to tell your representation in Lansing why they should support safer and better bicycling initiatives in Michigan!
 All of us can move the needle when we work together.
 Your voice is needed in Lansing!
+It’s never too early to register and save the date for our 2026 event.
+Registration is $25 (includes catered Taco Bar Tuesday lunch):

-Here are the 2025 policy priorities we’ll be bringing forward in Lansing (along with a helpful overview of each):
+Here are the 2026 policy priorities we brought forward in Lansing (along with a helpful overview of each):

 Vulnerable Roadway Users